EddieHubCommunity/good-first-issue-finder/src/routes/docs/testing/+page.md

 ## Adding skeleton tests

 New tests are added in the `tests` directory of the project.
-Currently the tests are strucutured by pages, e.g `login.spec.ts`.
+Currently the tests are structured by pages, e.g `login.spec.ts`.

 Test files always need to have the ending of `.spec.ts` in order to get picked up the Playwright.
 You don't always need to create a new file.
 It's very likely that an existing one can be used.

-To make it easier for others to contribute, Playwright offers the possiblity to initialize skeleton-tests.
+To make it easier for others to contribute, Playwright offers the possibility to initialize skeleton-tests.
 The important part is, that the `test`-function calls `fixme`.

 Once this is in place, please add comments to describe the required steps that the test needs to do, in order to be seen as successful.
 These comments can be written in plain English.